kilpkonn/msc-thesis/main.typ

 ==== Results
 First we are going to take a look at how the hyperparameter of search depth affects the chosen metrics.
 The relation between depth and all the metrics.
-From @term-search-depth-accuracy we can see that after the second iteration we are barely finding any new terms and very few of them are also the syntactic matches.
+From @term-search-depth-accuracy and @tbl-depth-hyper-param we can see that after the second iteration we are barely finding any new terms and very few of them are also the syntactic matches.
-From @tbl-depth-hyper-param we can see that the curve for terms found is not entirely flat, but the improvements are very minor.
+From @tbl-depth-hyper-param we can see that the curve for terms found is not entirely flat, but the improvements are very minor. for the amount of found terms.

+#todo("maybe 'holes filled' and something..")
 #figure(
   image("fig/accuracy.png", width: 90%),
   caption: [
-    Term search depth effect on metrics
+    Term search depth effect on terms found and syntactic hits ],
-  ],
 ) <term-search-depth-accuracy>

-The amount of suggestions follows similar pattern to terms found, but the curve is flatter.
+The amount of suggestions shown in @term-search-depth-nr-suggestions follows similar pattern to terms found, but the curve is flatter.
-The search time of the algorithm seems to be in linear relation with the search depth with a root-mean-square error of 8.1ms.
-#todo("Talk about both figures")
+Note that for amount of suggestions, bigger number is not always better as too many suggestions is overwhelming.
 #figure(
   image("fig/nr_suggestions.png", width: 90%),
   caption: [